Transfer Department/Job Letter of Intent Examples

 I have been working at my current position for____________ [Number of years you’ve worked], and so far, I have benefitted the company in the following ways during my tenure_______________ [List the ways you’ve been beneficial to the company].

 My time working with ___ [company name] has been enriching to me, and I acknowledge and appreciate the experience I have gained so far.
-I am truly convinced that a transfer would benefit the company greatly as the new role befits my newly acquired skill set and would enable me to continue developing my career as an employee of this organization.
+I am truly convinced that a transfer would benefit the company greatly as the new role befits my newly acquired skill set and would enable me to continue developing my career as an employee of this organisation.

 Thank you for considering my application.
 I’m looking forward to advancing my career in _ [write the company name].
-Should you require more information from me, Kindly contact me via email at _____ [ provide your email address].
+Should you require more information from me, Kindly contact me via email at _____ [provide your email address].

 Sincerely,